 OverviewDôme de Cian

-Dôme de Cian is a mighty and complex mountain situated inside Pennine Alps, Subgroup Cian, between Cian Col and Monte Balanselmo.
-The top is covered by a powerful ice-cap, but this is not the mountain’s highest point, which is situated on the Northern summit, a small rocky peak north to the ice-cap, over which the rocky and sharp North Ridge ends.
-Other mountain summit point are Central one and Southern one.
-Most important sides are the rocky South-East side and NO and S side, both nearly snow-covered.
-Dôme de Cian is surrounded by three important valleys: Torgnon Valley in S side, Cignana Valley in SE side and Valpelline Valley in West side.
-Because of mountain’s secluded position, from the summit it's possible to enjoy an extraordinary view all around over the neighbouring valleys and peaks and far off over Monte Bianco and the 4000 mt. mountains high along Italy-Switzerland border, like Matterhorn, Dent d’Hérens and Monte Rosa Group.
+Dôme de Cian is a mighty and complex mountain situated inside Pennine Alps, Subgroup Cian, between Colle Cian and Monte Balanselmo.
+The summit is covered by a powerful ice-cap, but a small rocky peak emerges from the icy plateau: this is the mountain’s highest point, the Northern summit, lying North to the ice-cap, over which the rocky and sharp North Ridge ends.
+The other summits are the Central and the Southern ones.
+Most important sides are the rocky South-East side and North-West and South sides, both snow-covered.
+Dôme de Cian is surrounded by three important valleys: Torgnon Valley on S side, Cignana Valley on SE side and Valpelline Valley on West side.
+Because of mountain’s secluded position, from the summit it's possible to enjoy an extraordinary view all around over the neighbouring valleys and peaks and far off over Monte Bianco and over some of the fourthousander mountains lying on the Italy-Switzerland border, like Matterhorn, Dent d’Hérens and Monte Rosa Group.

 Getting ThereROAD ACCESS

 Dôme de Cian can be approached from two main valleys: Valtournanche on East side and Valpelline on West side.

 Getting to Valtournanche – From Monte Bianco autoroute exit Chatillon m.
 550, then follow the SS 406, reaching Antey St-Andrè m.
 1080 (km.
 7,5 from Chatillon) and Valtournanche (km.
 18,5 from Chatillon).